steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 #### Commit
+Improve the error message when a user composes an example model without being logged in.
 ### General
-    Improve the error message when a user composes an example model without being logged in.
+    Redirect after successful login?

     Bootstrap
         Theme colors.
 What is the proper way to create a color palette?